forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Autonomy (of varying degrees).
 Autonomy was a central part of the Minsk agreements (Minsk 1 and Minsk 2)
   > * currently unclear if the Minsk agreements are still a viable path.
   > * Taking into account the opinion of the people is considered nice, especially considering the events around Euromaidan.
   > * The impression here is: Ukrainians like to decide themselves.
 The people from the Donbas like to decide themselves whether, when and how to reintegrate.
-Close and good relations to Russia are of great importance for them, this has to be taken into account.
+Close and good relations to Russia are of great importance for them.

 #### Kherson oblast *west of Dnieper including the city Kherson*.
 Significance: Full (political, economic and security) control likely crucial for the Ukraine, likely even for a ceasefire.
 Since: 1) Nearly 300'000 people called the city of Kherson their home in 2021 and it is an important economical location for the Ukraine.
-2) It could be used as a base for attacks on other cities west of the Dnieper (even as this seems to be not acute as of July 2022, for the people in South western Ukraine this is likely psychologically important).
+2) It could be used as a base for attacks on other cities west of the Dnieper (even as this seems to be not acute as of July 2022, for the people in South western Ukraine this is may still have psychological importance).
 * Military Situation: Considering the military capabilities from the different parties, the geography and the positioning (likely = possibly combined with observations - if available combined with rational reasoning), the Ukrainian forces are in a better position than the Russian forces.
 Some reasons are:
   * Movements over the two Dnieper bridges is observable and following the movement paths gives military locations away.
-  * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS. <!--the reasoning here is as follows: the very area the missiles can be launched is large, possible incoming angle is large, backtracing seems hard as maneuverable)-->
+  * In view of the positioning of the different forces, the area is prone (very hard to defend against) to be shot by medium range maneuverable rockets for example launched by HIMARS. <!-- >> some reasons are: the area the missiles can be launched is large, the possible incoming angle is large, backtracing is hard as maneuverable)-->
   * The Dnieper crosses (two bridges and road crossing alongside dam) seem vulnerable to clever designed attacks (as of 27.7. the car bridge already needs to be repaired due to holes).
     > As of 29.8. all major bridges are reported to be (at least partly) demolished ([War Situation August](#war-situation-august)). // A complete destruction of the dam itself would have unwanted consequences.
 The dam forms the Kakhovka Reservoir (<https://en.wikipedia.org/wiki/Kakhovka_Reservoir>).
 The reservoir is important for the water provision for the Zaporizhzhia nuclear power plant, irrigation systems (including for the Crimea) and hydroelectric energy generation.